-Table 6: The fitted free parameters of the 12 December 2008 CME derived by the GCS model with the tilt angle of -84° and the half angle of 8° tant factor.
+Besides, the CME mass should be another important factor.
 Mass characterizes the inertia of a CME.
 Thus, the heavier a CME is, the smaller should be the deflection rate.
-However, there are only four events having available mass in the CDAW CME catalog (http://cdaw.gsfc.nasa.gov/CME_list/).The event number is too small to derive a reliable result.
+However, there are only 4 events having available mass in the CDAW CME catalog (http://cdaw.gsfc.nasa.gov/CME\list/).
+The event number is too small to derive a reliable result.
 Moreover, considering that there are significant errors in the mass determination [Colaninno and Vourlidas, 2009; Lugaz et al., 2005; Vourlidas et al., 2000; Wang et al., 2011], the effect of CME mass on the deflection is not analyzed in this paper.

-5 Summary and Discussion
+5 Summary and discussion

-In this paper, the deflections of ten CMEs which occurred from November 2007 to the end of 2008 were studied.
-With the aid of the GCS model, eight of these CMEs are found to be deflected during their propagation in the corona.
+In this paper, the deflections of the ten CMEs which occurred from November 2007 to the end of 2008 were studied.
+With the aid of the GCS model, eight of these CMEs are found to be deflected during its propagation in the corona.
 The distribution of the coronal magnetic field extrapolated from the SOHO/MDI magnetic synoptic charts suggests that the CMEs tend to deflect to the region with lower magnetic energy density.
 It confirms the result of Shen et al. [2011].

-The further quantitative analysis here reveals that the deflections and the magnetic energy density gradients have a better consistency in the lower corona or in the region with a stronger gradient of the magnetic energy density.
-The comparison of the deflection rate to the CME height and the speed suggests that CMEs have higher deflection rates in the inner corona, generally below 4 R_s .
+The further quantitative analysis here reveals that the deflections and the minus gradients have a better consistency in the lower corona or in the region with a strong gradient of the magnetic energy density.
+The comparison of the deflection rate to the CME height and the speed suggests that CMEs have higher deflection rates in the inner corona, generally below 4 $R_s$ .
 There is a positive correlation between the CME deflection rate and the strength of the magnetic energy density gradient.
 A stronger gradient may cause a larger deflection rate.
 Meanwhile, the CME speed has a negative effect on the deflection rate.
 A faster event tends to have a slower deflection.
 It is due to the gradient force of the magnetic energy density acting on the fast event lasted much shorter than that acting on the slow CME.